bubbletroubles/PowerStig/InternetExplorer.md

-﻿# Browser
+﻿# InternetExplorer

-A composite DSC resource to manage the Browser STIG settings
+A composite DSC resource to manage the Internet Explorer STIG settings

 ## Requirements